jamart3d/isar-db-tut/README.md

 # myapp

-A google idx Flutter project showing a working isar database with backlinks.  copied from ?  and teaked to work on google idx
+A google idx Flutter project showing a working isar database with backlinks.  copied from ?  and tweaked to work on google idx

 ## Getting Started